albaye/FarmBeats_project/Aware_Kits/Lab1/PowerApps/Python_code.md

    python app.py
    ```

-   The app should start, connect to Azure IoT Central, and send data.
+   The app should start, connect to Azure IoT Hub, and send data.
 The data being sent will be printed to the terminal

    ![The app running showing telemetry in the terminal](../Images/AppOutput.png)